Umagdiaz/eco_friendly_landingPage/readme.md

-# Eco & Deco store - Lanndingpage
+# Eco & Deco store

 Website for e-commerce, a page to show a product catalog, information about the store, you can make a list of favorites by giving it likes, through a fully adaptable design for any devise.